Do something different this summer

 A family day out

 The visitor centre has activities that your family can try and is the perfect solution to a rainy Cornish day.
-Pick up a family disaster challenge leaflet and see if your family can find the clues around the visitor centre to complete the challenge.
+Pick up a family disaster challenge leaflet and see if your family can find the clues around the visitor centre to complete the challenge, or try our Minecraft challenge and build a ShelterBox or tent in everyone’s favourite creative platform.
 Look out for family friendly activities during school holidays and half term.

 Admission is free